Apartement Jacob van Ruisdael

 Van Ruisdael became a Haarlem Member of the Guild of Saint Luke in 1648.
 The rules of the Guild provided that someone got the status of a pupil for three years and then was referred to as ‘free guest’ for at least one year.
 Ruisdaels’s talent was already apparent at a young age and we can take it as truth that he was admitted to the Guild as soon as he had reached the minimum age of 20.

-Comfortable and modern two-room apartment (45 m2) with private shower, toilet, sink and luxury toiletries.
+Comfortable and modern two-room apartment (45 m2) with private shower, toilet, sink, kitchen and airconditioning.
 You sleep in a double box spring with two single mattresses and separate duvets.
 The living room has a comfortable sofa bed, armchair and a dining area for 4 people.
 A flat screen tv and free fast and stable internet.

 The attractive apartment, located next to the main building, is surprisingly complete and equipped with the following comforts:

 - Relax Chair

 - Dining area for 4 people